cfarkas/SARS-CoV-2-freebayes/README.md

 ## IV) Annotate and collect variants per protein on SnpEff-classified VCF variants

-- merged.GISAID.AF.vcf files, containing aggregated variants, can be annotated by SnpEff here in Galaxy: https://usegalaxy.org/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/snpeff_sars_cov_2/snpeff_sars_cov_2/4.5covid19.
+- merged.GISAID.AF.vcf files, containing aggregated variants, can be annotated by SnpEff here in Galaxy: https://toolshed.g2.bx.psu.edu/repository?repository_id=ec3193dd441340fc.
 These files can be further processed to obtain a summary of variants per viral gene.
 As an example, we will analyze worldwide GISAID variants until November 30, 2020 as follows:

-- Assuming binaries are in ```/usr/local/bin```, users previously runned ```samtools faidx covid19-refseq.fasta``` and the VCF input file is called ```SnpEff-Nov-30-2020.GISAID.vcf``` :
+- Assuming binaries are in ```/usr/local/bin```, users previously runned ```samtools faidx covid19-refseq.fasta``` and the merged VCF input file is called ```SnpEff-Nov-30-2020.GISAID.vcf``` :

 ```
 mkdir SnpEff-SARS-CoV-2